Kirk Barrett, Ph.D - President

 She resides in Maplewood, NJ where she enjoys spending time with her family.
 Her other interests include tennis, skiing, hiking and reading and most recently birding.

-Marian Glenn Ph.D – Treasurer
+Marian Glenn Ph.D – Trustee

 David Schwartzberg – Trustee